NAME

 environment variable.NGS_BOOTSTRAP

-- if defined, show bootstrap.ngs debugging information.NGS_DIR
+- if defined, show bootstrap.ngs debugging information.NGS_PATH

-(defaults to/usr/share/ngs
+(defaults to$HOME/.ngs:/usr/local/etc/ngs:/usr/local/lib/ngs:/etc/ngs:/usr/lib/ngs

 - print backtrace whenexit()